in0rdr/anomaly/README.md

 3. Unfortunately, Charly's organization using PC2 (the stronger miner) has a network issue and is disconnected from the internet.
 Thus, plug the cable that connects PC1 and PC2 to simulate this network outage.
 Wait a few seconds and compare the current block numbers again.
 Do you see a difference?
 Explain your result.

 4. The network outage goes unnoticed.
-Alice issues the following on PC1 to pay Bob:

-`eth.sendTransaction({from: p1, to: p2, value: web3.toWei(0.5, "ether")})`
+Alice issues the following on PC1 to pay Bob: `eth.sendTransaction({from: p1, to: p2, value: web3.toWei(0.5, "ether")})`.
 How much Gas did this transaction cost her?
 Hint: Use `eth.getBalance`

 5. Alice notifies Bob about the transaction and Bob verifies on his end that he received the funds: `eth.getBalance(p2)`.
 Having been told, that transactions can be considered final after *k* (just a few) blocks/confirmations, he is convinced that his funds are secure.
 What is the current balance on Bob's account p2?

 6. Bob does not notice, that the network issue in Charly's organization is fixed (reconnect the direct link between PC1 and PC2 again, wait a few seconds until blocks are in sync).
-Therefore, he issues the transaction to pay Charly on PC1:

-`eth.sendTransaction({from: p2, to: p3, value: web3.toWei(0.5, "ether")})`
+Therefore, he issues the transaction to pay Charly on PC1: `eth.sendTransaction({from: p2, to: p3, value: web3.toWei(0.5, "ether")})`

 7. Again, compare the current block numbers on PC1 and PC2, are they in sync?
 Explain your result.